Abdur Rahim Quazi

 Abdur Rahim Quazi, is an Indian politician.
-He is a member of All India Trinamool Congress.
-In May 2021, he was elected as MLA of West Bengal Legislative Assembly from the Baduria (Vidhan Sabha constituency).
+He is a member of Indian National Congress.
+In May 2021, he was elected as MLA of West Bengal Legislative Assembly from the Baduria (Vidhan Sabha constituency) on a TMC ticket.
+On 31 March 2026 he defected back to his old party - the INC, upon being denied ticket from the constituency of which he is incumbent.